abachurin/2048/README.md

 #### When I've already finished this project ..
 I discovered that the solution method I've stumbled upon after a lot of wandering is called "N-tuples" and was employed before to this particular game, sure enough.
 See this excellent article: https://arxiv.org/pdf/1604.05085.pdf

 It's always nice to rediscover clever tricks yourself!
-I'm leaving my somewhat idiosyncatic terminology as it is.
+I'm leaving my somewhat idiosyncatic terminology and the Conclusion as it was written, although i know now that it is incorrect: it does make a lot of sense to try longer tuples.

 ### Requirements
 Almost none.
 Apart from Python you only need to install `numpy` and `pygame` libraries.
 Both can be installed with `pip install`.